wizcap/CryptoCurrencyTrader/README.md

 ![Alt text](no_fees_fitting_example.png?raw=true "Optional Title")

 These results show profit at multiple time offsets using the same fitting heuristic indicating that the system is not overfitting.
+You can also see from the above plot that machine learning is able to outperform a simple momentum strategy on the same time scale.

-###Future
+### Future
 I am continuing to improve the model, to produce a system which is profitable after fees without overfitting.
 I am planning and beginning to implement a deep reinforcement learning system to overhaul the tensorflow component.
 I will also be using an existing unsupervised hidden markov model as an input to both the tensorflow and sklearn system.